ammaar-nizam/next-js-tutorial/README.md

 ## Next.js Starter Course

-This is just a Next.js Starter Course.
+This project is just a Next.js Starter Course.
 It uses TypeScript and Tailwind CSS

 # Use